 SmartSense anonymizes and encrypts the diagnostic information captured in the bundle.
-For more information about extending the anonymization process with site-specific rules, see Configure Anonymization Rules with Ambari or Configure Anonymization Rules in a Non-Ambari Environment.
+For more information about extending the anonymization process with site-specific rules, see Configure Data Anonymization Rules.

-There are two types of bundles: one for ad-hoc troubleshooting of support cases, and the other for analysis and recommendations.
+There are two types of bundles: one for ad-hoc troubleshooting of support cases, and the other for proactive analysis and recommendations.

-SmartSense Troubleshooting Bundles
+Support Case Troubleshooting Bundles

 Bundles captured for troubleshooting contain configuration and metrics for each node in the cluster, and logs for only the subset of services and hosts that you chose before initiating the capture process.
+Additionally, they may contain application logs if collection is for a YARN application or a Hive query.
 The purpose of these bundles is to provide support engineers with basic diagnostic information that can help them understand the state of your cluster so that they can troubleshoot and quickly resolve issues.

-SmartSense Analysis Bundles
+Proactive Analysis Bundles

 Bundles captured for analysis contain configuration and metrics for each node in the cluster, but do not contain any logs.
 Their purpose is to produce recommendations for changing your cluster configuration to ensure better security, performance, and operations.
-These recommendations are available in the SmartSense tab on the Hortonworks Support Portal.
+These recommendations are available in the SmartSense View in Ambari Web UI and in the SmartSense tab on the Hortonworks Support Portal.